Animal Services in Dale County

 Animal Control in Dale County

-Animal Control in Unincorporated Areas of Dale County: Dale County Sheriff’s Office is responsible for animal control in Dale County.
+Animal Control in Unincorporated Areas of Dale County: Dale County Sheriff’s Office is responsible for the impoundment of loose untagged dogs and the enforcement of animal laws in Dale County.
 Call 334-774-2335.

 Animal Control Within Corporate Limits & Police Jurisdiction: